Songwei-Zhao/GRAIN/README.md

-# GRAlN: Multi-Granular and implicit Information Aggregation Graph Neural Network for Heterophilous Graphs
+# GRAIN: Multi-Granular and implicit Information Aggregation Graph Neural Network for Heterophilous Graphs
 This is the implementation of GRAIN

 ## Installation requirements